install#

 • Manifest-driven install

-• Run agentpm install in a project with a local kind: "agent" manifest.
+• Run agentpm install in a project with a local kind: "agent" or kind: "skill" manifest.

-• agent.lock records the local manifest as a local:agent root.
+• agent.lock records the local manifest as local:agent or local:skill.

 • Direct package install